-Time to start planning.
-Its pretty easy to come up with the main courses like steak, hot dogs, and burgers (come back on Saturday for my 4th of July burger recipe).
+So, you’re hosting a party for the 4th of July, and these Bacon Wrapped Jalapeño Poppers need to be on the menu!
+It’s pretty easy to come up with the main courses like steak, hot dogs, and burgers (here’s my 4th of July burger recipe).
 But what about appetizers?
-You know, like grilled jalapeño poppers?
+You know, like crispy bacon wrapped, totally delicious grilled jalapeño poppers?

-Post Sponsored by Cowboy Charcoal
+Post Sponsored by Cowboy Charcoal.

 First off, these are cored out jalapeños filled with cream cheese and then wrapped with bacon.
 They are first grilled and then lathered in Smokehouse BBQ Sauce.
-Why the sauce though?
+Why the sauce, though?

 Well, your answer is here!
 Try my new Bacon Wrapped BBQ Jalapeño Poppers.
 These crispy and sweet favorites are super easy to make and will definitely be a conversation starter.